Practical Homeschooling Articles / Columnists

-A Word of Advice: The articles in this section were published over a time period of over 10 years.
+A Word of Advice: The articles in this section were published over a period of 15 years.
 While we do make an effort to update links as articles are posted, some articles may refer to resources that no longer exist or whose contact information or prices have changed.
 We DO NOT recommend that you order any product mentioned in these articles without first checking (via Google or some other search engine) to see if the company still exists, still is doing business at the same address, and the product still has the mentioned price.

 Special Feature!
 When Frugal Is Illegal: Here’s How to Avoid the Copyright Trap

 Kim Kautzer answers commonly asked questions on copyright material, and elaborates on the limitations of replicating or sharing curriculum.

 Mike Berenstain shares the “inside story” about what it was like growing up with his parents and eventually working with his mom to continue the "Berenstain Bears" series.

 Tim Tebow, a pioneer for homeschoolers in high school and college sports, has won college football's top award!

 Special Feature!
 Dr. Arthur Robinson & Kids in 2008 - Oregon Institute of Science and Medicine